Saketh7382/test-entity-2222/README.md

 # test-entity-2222

-## A test repository to check submit and review feature
+## A test repository to check submit and review feature.